soccermatics/FourWays/course/source/index.rst

    :align: center

+**Work In Progress: This page will be finished for the book release in the last week of August 2023**

 This is the companion website to David Sumpter's book `Four Ways of Thinking <https://www.penguin.co.uk/books/321012/four-ways-of-thinking-by-sumpter-david/9780241604069>`_.
 These pages allow you to get deeper in to the mathematics presented